Frequently asked questions

 Can I share my full membership with another if I’m absent or don’t wish to come any longer?

-The short answer is ‘no’ – they’re not transferable but again, if there are exceptional circumstances, send these to the Committee via email for consideration.
+The short answer is ‘no’ – they’re not transferable, but if there are exceptional circumstances, send these to the Committee via email for consideration.

 Can I share my Flexi Pass membership?

 Certainly.
-They’re designed to be ‘flexible’ for this very purpose.
-Just tell the person at the theatre door that you and your friend want to use the same card and they’ll ‘click’ two holes.
-Alternatively, you might only want to attend for three films a year, for example, three French films, so buying a Flexi Pass for this purpose is ideal.
-Plus they have no expiry date!
+Just tell the person at the theatre door that you and your friend want to use the same card, and they’ll ‘click’ two holes.

 I’m a full member.
 Can I also buy a Flexi Pass?

 Yes, this is a good idea if you wish to bring friends/family more than once a year (using the ‘bring-a-buddy’ click on the back of your membership card).
-You can buy it under your name and get it ‘clicked’ at the door – either shouting your friend a night out or asking them for $10 to cover costs.
-Still beats paying $13-17 at a commercial cinema!
+You can buy it under your name and get it ‘clicked’ at the door for your friend.

 Does my full membership entitle me to come to all the films?